MarcBoule/ImpromptuModular/README.md

 For a tutorial on Clocked regarding chaining, clock multiplications and divisions, swing and clock delay features, please see Nigel Sixsmith's [Talking Rackheads episode 12](https://www.youtube.com/watch?v=ymfOh1yCzU4).
 It is also strongly recommended to read the section [general concepts](#general-concepts) for more relevant information that is not repeated here.

 * **RESET**: Restart all channels' time keeping.
 The clock outputs are held high when a stopped clock is reset (instead of low).
 This is required so that when controlling sequential switches (which are assumed to also be reset on the same event) will not get triggered and moved to step 2 when the clock is started again.
-The right-click menu option "*Outputs reset high when not running*" can be turned off, to allow the outputs to be held low when resetting a stopped clock.
+The right-click menu option "*Outputs high on reset when not running*" can be turned off, to allow the outputs to be held low when resetting a stopped clock.

 * **RUN**: The run button functions as a pause/play button.
 When turned off, the clock outputs are held in their current states.
 When run is turned on again, the clock engine resumes where it left off, such that when using multiple outputs with different clock ratios, a large patch with multiple sequencers playing at different speeds will not be out of sync.
 This effectively makes for proper pausing behavior in multi-track and multi-clock patches.
 For sequencers with RUN inputs, it may be beneficial to connect the RUN output of Clocked/Clkd to the RUN input of the sequencers.
 In the case of the Phrase Sequencers (see below), this will ensure gates are not kept high while stopped, and will also allow feedback of the notes that are entered when programming a stopped sequencer.
 For more detailed explanations on this, please see this section on [resets, clocks and run states](#clk_rst_run).